International Antarctic Centre: Changes of ownership

 From the time of its original establishment, the International Antarctic Centre was owned by the Christchurch Airport company, which in turn was 75 per cent owned by the council's Christchurch City Holdings Ltd and 25 per cent owned by the Government.
 However, in 2000, Richard Benton, who had been manager of the International Antarctic Centre for four years, led a management buy-out of the operation.
 The land and buildings remained the property of the airport.

 In November 2011, Christchurch International Airport announced that it had purchased the International Antarctic Centre from Richard Benton, who had owned the business for the preceding 11 years.

 In October 2015, the International Antarctic Centre was bought by tourism company Real Journeys.
 Along with Real Journeys, the International Antarctic Centre became part of the privately owned Wayfare Group, subsequently re-branded as RealNZ.

 In July 2023, RealNZ announced that they intended to sell the International Antarctic Centre.
 In October 2024 it was announced that the facility had been sold to the owners of the Willowbank Wildlife Reserve for an undisclosed sum.

 Awards

 In 1997, the International Antarctic Centre won the visitor attraction category in the New Zealand Tourism Awards.
 It was also a finalist in 1998.

 On 24 September 2009, at the Canterbury Champion Awards Dinner, it was announced that the International Antarctic Centre had been judged the overall winner in the Champion Host – medium, large enterprise category.
-The International Antarctic Centre was recognised as the Champion Host Winner and shared the finalist category along with Whale Watch Kaikoura and Canterbury Museum.
+The International Antarctic Centre was recognised as the Champion Host Winner and shared the finalist category along with Whale Watch Kaikōura and Canterbury Museum.

 In the 2024 New Zealand Tourism awards, the General Manager of the International Antarctic Centre, David Kennedy, won the Tourism Champion award.